pauloo04/PythonSockets/README.md

 # PythonSockets

+This is a simple local server made in Python using sockets

-Lai varetu globally, tad server faila SERVER janomaina uz pulbic ip address
+Note: To host globally, the server file SERVER should be changed to public ip address